mozilla-services/docs/source/howtos/run-sync.rst

 and run a build in-place.
 Once this is done, Sync can be run behind any Web Server that supports the :term:`WSGI` protocol.

+.. note:: These instructions are for the sync server protocol used by Firefox 28 and earlier.
+Firefox 29 will include a `new sync service
+   <https://wiki.mozilla.org/User_Services/Sync>`_ that is incompatible with
+   this server.
+Host-your-own-sync-server instructions for Firefox 29 and later will be available soon.

 Prerequisites
 =============